-Reunification: an evidence-informed framework for return home practice Helping social workers make decisions about reunification
+An evidence-informed framework for return home practice Helping social workers make decisions on returning children home from care

 For some children, returning home from care is the best possible outcome.
 But research shows that for many others this can result in further abuse and neglect, with many children ending up back in care (DFE, 2013; Farmer, 2011; Wade, 2011).

 Whilst research studies paint a worrying picture, they also point to tangible practice solutions.
 We know that good practice and effective services can support children to return home safely.